Analysis: National interest, not votes, to get Russia into WTO

 "It's a bit costly for a politician to champion the cause in Russia -- public support is not very strong," said Yaroslav Lissovolik, chief economist at Deutsche Bank in Russia.

-"A lot of vested interests argue against, and in an election period trade liberalisation won't win any votes," added Lissovolik, who researched Russia's WTO bid when he worked at the International Monetary Fund.
+"A lot of vested interests argue against, and in an election period trade liberalization won't win any votes," added Lissovolik, who researched Russia's WTO bid when he worked at the International Monetary Fund.

 While China's WTO entry set the stage for a decade of rapid export-led growth, the impact of lowering trade barriers around Russia's resource-dependent economy would be more mixed but on balance positive, economists say.